 Engagement and outcomes

-We examined the evidence as to the impact of clinically-led primary care commissioning.
+We examined the evidence as to the impact of GP-led primary care commissioning.
 The evidence was variable in scope and quality.
 Areas where there was most evidence related to those which were easiest to measure such as changes in prescribing, (Bradlow and Coulter, 1993; Surender and Fitzpatrick, 1999; Walker and Mathers, 2002; Wilson et al., 1999) waiting times, (Dowling, 1997; Propper et al., 2002; Kammerling and Kinnear, 1996) referrals (Coleman et al., 2009; Croxson et al., 2001; Dusheiko et al., 2006; Mays et al., 1998a) and specific service changes (Drummond et al., 2001; Redfern and Bowling, 2000; Corney and Kerrison, 1997).
 Success in making change happen in these areas appeared to be related, in part, to peer review of performance.
 Thus, where rank and file GPs were engaging with the commissioning organisation, their behaviour could be more easily influenced, and this was generally easier in smaller organisations (Coleman et al., 2009; Glennerster et al., 1994a).

 Overall, the areas with the most convincing evidence of success in making changes happen included reductions in prescribing costs and reduced waiting times (Coleman et al., 2009; Mays et al., 1998a; Smith et al., 2000).
 However, some studies raised questions about issues of equity (Glennerster et al., 1994a; Kammerling and Kinnear, 1996).